Fleury_MIN_up-close

 “I had some tough times,” Fleury said.
 “People were still behind me, pushing me and helping me out through it.”

 Fleury’s 2.40 GAA and .915 save percentage in the 2014 postseason improved to 2.12 and .927 in 2015.
-It still wasn’t enough; the Penguins blew a 3-1 series lead to the New York Rangers in the 2014 Eastern Conference Second Round and were eliminated by the Rangers again in 2015, this time in the first round.
+It still wasn’t enough as the Penguins blew a 3-1 series lead to the New York Rangers in the 2014 Eastern Conference Second Round and were eliminated by the Rangers again in 2015, this time in the first round.

 Roles reversed in 2017.
 Murray was injured in warmups before Game 1 of the first round.
-Fleury started throughout the first two rounds, making 29 saves in a 2-0 win against the Washington Capitals in Game 7 of the second round.
+Fleury started throughout the first two rounds, including making 29 saves in a 2-0 win against the Washington Capitals in Game 7 of the second round.

 Fleury didn’t fade.
 He was 26-10-0 with a career-best 1.98 GAA and .928 save percentage for Vegas in 2020-21, winning the Vezina Trophy as the League’s best goalie.
 His 562 wins are second in NHL history behind Martin Brodeur (691).